-Maya Lin Focuses on Consequences on Climate Change in New Commission For Madison Square Park Conservancy Opening June 2020
+Maya Lin Focuses on Consequences of Climate Change in New Commission For Madison Square Park Conservancy Opening 2021

 Ghost Forest Will Create Grove of Spectral Trees within Park’s Verdant Landscape, Building on Lin’s History of Environmentalism within her Artistic Practice

-“Ghost Forest presents two striking alternatives within the context of Madison Square Park— the ashen trees standing in contrast to the vibrancy of the Park,” said Brooke Kamin Rapaport, Deputy Director and Martin Friedman Chief Curator of Madison Square Park Conservancy.
-“The Conservancy’s public art commissions are transient by nature.
-Ghost Forest underscores the concept of transience and fragility, and stands as a grave reminder of the consequences of inaction to the climate crisis.
+“Ghost Forest presents two striking alternatives within the context of Madison Square Park—the ashen trees standing in contrast to the vibrancy of the Park,” said Brooke Kamin Rapaport, Deputy Director and Martin Friedman Chief Curator of Madison Square Park Conservancy.
+“Experts predict that climate change will wreak even greater affliction on populations than the current pandemic.
+Ghost Forest underscores the concepts of fragility and desolation, and stands as a grave reminder of the consequences of inaction to the climate crisis.
 Within a minimal visual language of austerity and starkness, Lin brings her role as an environmental activist and her vision as an artist to this work.”

 “As one of New York’s beloved public greenspaces, the Conservancy is committed to advancing environmental stewardship at the Park and beyond through our mission and program.
 We are honored to be collaborating with Maya Lin to realize this powerful new commission that will heighten awareness of the realities of climate change and of urgent environmental issues that affects us all,” added the Conservancy’s Executive Director Keats Myer.